emqx/erlang-rocksdb/doc/rocksdb.md

 The function returns the final value of the accumulator.
 Acc0 is returned if the default column family is empty.

+this function is deprecated and will be removed in next major release.
+You should use the `iterator` API instead.

 <a name="fold-5"></a>

 ### fold/5 ###